14 Oct 2021

 As the prime funder of Youth activities in the UK, the UJIA provide core funding for mainstream Jewish youth movements, covering rent and staff salaries, whilst the JYF is able to fund small specific items for the youth movements eg leadership training and other youth organisations that may not receive support from UJIA.

-- Applicants must be organisations, groups or clubs which are registered charities whose beneficiaries are of the Jewish faith in the United Kingdom.
-Applicants cannot be individuals.
+- Applicants will therefore be organisations, groups or clubs which are UK registered charities whose beneficiaries are of the Jewish faith in the United Kingdom.

-- Applicants must provide positive informal educational experiences and/or recreation opportunities for young people of the Jewish faith within the UK, defined as those aged 9-21.
+- Applicants must provide positive informal educational experiences and/or recreation opportunities for young people of the Jewish faith within the UK, defined as those aged 9-21 in an informal setting.

-- Applicants may apply for individual projects and/or relevant equipment, but staff salaries in isolation are not usually covered.
-Grants will only be given if there is confidence that Child Protection, Health & Safety, Data Protection and other relevant policies are in place.
+- Grants will only be given if there is confidence that Child Protection, Health & Safety, Data Protection and other relevant policies are in place and being applied consistently.